 Fabio Nettis, React Native Developer

-Fetch data faster and more efficiently whilst improving the overall performance of your React application.
+Fetch data faster and more efficiently while improving the overall performance of your React application.

-Both created to solve the problems of managing structured content in an easy and understandable way.
+Both were created to solve the problems of managing structured content easily and understandably.
 They both respond to what Strapi wants to achieve.

 Performance has an impact on the whole project, from user engagement or content editor comfort to Google ranking.

 Components are the building blocks of any React application; this is why you'll find many of these in them.